petisor/Optiver-Realized-Volatility-Prediction/README.md

 - **`size_imbalance_mean` (−0.04)** and the derived **`imbalance_intensity`
   (0.03)** barely move with the target on these four stocks. `imbalance_intensity` was a reasoned attempt (a V-shape: imbalance in *either* direction might signal pressure) but it did not pay off here.
-Kept for honesty, not because it helped.

 **The two things that actually mattered were not the fancy features or the tuning:**